Satsang and Kirtan in San Rafael

 OUR SATSANG SCHEDULe

-Shambhavi holds satsang every 1st, 2nd, 4th, and 5th Sundays of the month in the evening at 6:30pm.
+Shambhavi holds satsang in the North Bay every 1st, 2nd, 4th, and 5th Sundays of the month in the afternoons at 3:30pm.
 Kids are always welcome.
 Satsang is casual.
 Feel free to arrive and leave whenever you like.

 Exactly what happens at satsang?